-- 18. The assets of the SPE, consisting primarily of the Energy Transition Property and the collection account established under the Indenture (the "Collection Account"), will be pledged as collateral to secure payment of the Energy Transition Bonds. - 19.
+- 20. The assets of the SPE, consisting primarily of the Energy Transition Property and the collection account established under the Indenture (the "Collection Account"), will be pledged as collateral to secure payment of the Energy Transition Bonds. - 21.
 The Collection Account will be held by the indenture trustee and will facilitate the payment of principal of and interest on the Energy Transition Bonds and other ongoing financing costs associated with the Energy Transition Bonds.
 The Collection Account will consist of three or more subaccounts, including: (i) a general subaccount into which the Company as servicer will remit Energy Transition Charge collections on a regular basis; (ii) a capital subaccount to hold the initial equity capital contribution made by the Company to the SPE; and (iii) an excess funds subaccount to hold excess remittances and investment earnings on the Collection Account not needed to pay the current Periodic Revenue Requirement (as defined below) so that such amounts can be available to make payments in future periods.
 Other forms of credit enhancement and other mechanisms (e.g., letters of credit, additional amounts of overcollateralization or reserve accounts, or surety bonds) to improve the credit quality and marketability of the Energy Transition Bonds may be used in furtherance of the lowest cost objective.
-The structure and operation of the Collection Account is described in more detail in the testimony of PNM Witness Atkins.

-- 20. Each tranche of the Energy Transition Bonds will bear interest at a fixed rate. - Agreement").
-Under the Servicing Agreement, the Company will be responsible for billing, monitoring, collecting and remitting the Energy Transition Charges.5 As compensation for its duties under the Servicing Agreement, PNM proposes to receive from the SPE a servicing fee equal to 0.05% per annum of the initial principal balance of the Energy Transition Bonds.
+The structure and operation of the Collection Account is described in more detail in the testimony of PNM Witness Atkins. - 22.
+Each tranche of the Energy Transition Bonds will bear interest at a fixed rate. - 23.
+The Company will enter into a servicing agreement with the SPE (the "Servicing Agreement").
+Under the Servicing Agreement, the Company will be responsible for billing, monitoring, collecting and remitting the Energy Transition Charges.
+As compensation for its duties under the Servicing Agreement, PNM proposes to receive from the SPE a servicing fee equal to 0.05% per annum of the initial principal balance of the Energy Transition Bonds.
 This fee is based on current market rates in similar utility securitization transactions.
-As described in the testimony of PNM Witness Atkins, payment of a servicing fee that is consistent with market rates is necessary to maintain the essential bankruptcy-remote nature of the SPE. - 22.
-The Company further proposes that the Company may not resign from its duties as servicer unless: (i) the Company determines that performance of its duties as servicer is no longer permissible under applicable law, or (ii) the Company shall have received the consent of the Commission and that such action will not result in a suspension, reduction or withdrawal of the then current ratings on any of the Energy Transition Bonds.
-If the Company defaults on its duties as servicer or is required for any reason to discontinue those functions, then a successor servicer
+As described in the testimony of PNM Witness Atkins, payment of a servicing fee that is consistent with market rates is necessary to maintain the essential bankruptcy-remote nature of the SPE.